Fraunhofer Institute for Solar Energy Systems: Electrical energy storage

+Solar thermal systems

 This business area covers the markets of low and high temperature applications.
 Solar thermal collectors and collector systems with flat or evacuated tube collectors find numerous applications in the practice.
 These include process water and solar heating systems, cooling and ventilation systems and sea water desalination systems.
 Also façade-integrated collectors are implemented.
 With linear concentrating collectors, operating temperatures from 150 °C to over 400 °C are achieved.
 Both trough and parabolic collectors are not only used for solar thermal power production in large power plants, but also in simpler and more cost-effective plants for the production of process heat, process steam and driving heat for absorption chillers.